 Bai Li: Not much…some professors had limited knowledge of the fashion industry in the States.

 Question from FASH455: How do you think globalization has affected China, especially its textile and apparel industry?

 Caixia: It is of grave concerns to some Chinese manufacturers that more and more international buyers now switch to source from lower-cost countries such as Bangladesh and Vietnam.
 However, in my opinion, Chinese manufacturers still enjoy competitive advantages.
 For example, Chinese suppliers can provide better quality products and more value-added services.
-Furthermore, by adopting new technologies, Chinese factories are able to offset the impact of increasing production cost through improved efficiency and product quality.
+Furthermore, by adopting new technologies, Chinese factories are able to offset the impact of increased production cost through improved efficiency and product quality.

 On the other hand, globalization has made it more difficult for Chinese fashion companies to develop its own brands.
-In particular, the local Chinese fashion brands are facing grant challenges with the flood of international brands to the Chinese market.
+In particular, the local Chinese fashion brands are facing grant challenges with the flood of international brands into the Chinese market.